CassandraHjo/Rsearch/docs/reference/vs_cluster_size.md

 specified file.
 If `otutabout` is `TRUE`, the function returns the OTU table as a tibble, where the first column is named `otu_id` instead of "#OTU ID".

+`uc` gives the option to output the results in a uclust-like format.
+This is a tab-separated uclust-like format with 10 columns and 3 different types of entries (S, H or C).
+Each FASTA sequence i the input can either be a cluster centroid (S) or a hit (H) assigned to a cluster.
+Cluster records (C) summarize information (size, centroid label) for each cluster.
+See the '–uc' section in the `VSEARCH` manual for more information.

 `id` is a value between 0 and 1 that defines the minimum pairwise identity required for a sequence to be added to a cluster.
 A sequence is